jamotion/vscode-flectra-snippets/README.md

 ## About

-This extension contains code snippets for [Odoo](https://www.odoo.com) to help you to develop Odoo modules faster and with no Typing Errors.
+This extension contains code snippets for [Flectra](https://www.flectra.com) to help you to develop Flectra modules faster and with no Typing Errors.

-All snippets follow the [OCA Maintainer Guidelines](https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md) and are made to Odoo version `12.0`+.
+All snippets follow the [OCA Maintainer Guidelines](https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md) and are made to Flectra version `12.0`+.

 ## Installation